Music and Audio Institute of New Zealand

-Music and Audio Institute of New Zealand (MAINZ) is a faculty of the Southern Institute of Technology, focused on contemporary music and music-industry related education.
-SIT and Ara Institute of Canterbury operate the Music and Audio Institute of Technology Christchurch which offers audio courses from Diplomas to Certificates at its campus in Christchurch.
-MAINZ alumni include Joel Little, Josh Fountain, Troy Kingi, Karen Hunter, Gin Wigmore, Zowie, members of the Checks, Concord Dawn, Goldenhorse, Goodnight Nurse, Midnight Youth, the Mint Chicks, The Naked and Famous and 8 Foot Sativa.
+Music and Audio Institute of New Zealand (MAINZ) is part of Ara Institute of Canterbury, focused on contemporary music and music-industry related education.
+MAINZ was previously operated by Southern Institute of Technology (SIT) until 2025.

+MAINZ alumni include Joel Little, Josh Fountain, Troy Kingi, Karen Hunter, Gin Wigmore, Zowie, members of the Checks, Concord Dawn, Goldenhorse, Jen Valender, Goodnight Nurse, Midnight Youth, the Mint Chicks, The Naked and Famous and 8 Foot Sativa.
 MAINZ tutors have included New Zealand music luminaries Harry Lyon and Dave McCartney.

-The Auckland campus was closed down in 2023 by Te Pukenga.
+The MAINZ Auckland campus was closed down in 2023 by Te Pukenga.
 Ex-MAINZ staff in Auckland now own a Private Training Establishment registered with NZQA (4420) in 2025 called "Let's Go".